centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-content component's placement is inside other components.
 It helps to add consistency to the styling of typography, improving how it interacts with the other components.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-cta

+>A CTA (call-to-action) allows users to take action once they are ready for it.

+Users can perform certain actions through the use of ns-cta.
+An example of these actions could be to submit a form through an event (i.e. click event) or navigate with a hyperlink.

+There is no distinciton between a hyperlink or an action through the design of ns-cta.
+Use the text content to convey the intent of the CTA to the user.